man455/wordpress-job-manager/readme.txt

 = Special Thanks =

 * [EuroPlacements](http://europlacements.it/), for their input and support of the initial development of Job Manager.
-* [Automattic](http://automattic.com/), for their support and continued feedback on features, design and usability.
+* [Automattic](http://automattic.com/), for their support and feedback on features, design and usability.
 * All the wonderful people who've submitted bugs, feedback and feature requests - you're the people who keep me with things to work on!

 Print Icon courtesy of [VisualPharm](http://www.visualpharm.com/), under a [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) license.